frangio68/Min-Cost-Flow-Class/ReadMe.md

    solvers in order to verify that they agree.
 See the comments in both files for more details

-There are three more complete solvers available under the MCFClass interface, namely RelaxIV, CS2 and MCFZIB.
+There are two more complete solvers available under the MCFClass interface, namely CS2 and MCFZIB.
 These are, however, distributed under a more restrictive academic license, which has to be explicitly accepted before getting hold of the code.
 Request forms are available at